The Deprivation of Liberty Safeguards (DoLS) introduces a range of new terms.

 Responsible for applying for authorisation for any person who comes within the scope of DoLS.
 In the case of a care home or a private hospital, the MA will be the person registered, or required to be registered, under part 2 of the Care Standards Act 2000, on behalf of the hospital or care home.

 Responsible for considering requests for authorisations, commissioning the required assessments and, where all the assessments agree, authorising the deprivation of liberty.
-The supervisory body for care homes is normally the local authority where the relevant person is ordinarily resident (i.e. where they lived prior to residential care or hospitalisation), or the organisation who commissions the placement (i.e. the Primary Care Trust for Continuing Healthcare).
+The supervisory body for care homes is normally the local authority where the relevant person is ordinarily resident (that is where they lived prior to residential care or hospitalisation), or the organisation who commissions the placement (that is the Primary Care Trust for Continuing Healthcare).

 Best Interest Assessor (BIA)